ayumi-cloud/sc-developer-module/docs/api/developer_sanitizing_and_validating.md

 - Image codecs

-Below shows which library is being used to clean each coding language:
+Below shows which libraries are being used to clean each coding language:

 Programming language | Third party library | Description
 ---|---|---